Furnace Maintenance Tips

 2. Understand Your System and Recommended Maintenance

 Understand what kind of system provides your home with its heat, and learn how that particular system needs to be maintained.
-Some systems may not require any maintenance while more common systems like natural gas heating need regular inspections and tune-ups to operate efficiently and dependably.
+Some systems, such as radiant floor heating, may not require any maintenance while more common systems like natural gas heating need regular inspections and tune-ups to operate efficiently and dependably.

 3. Think Safety First